Saric-Group/trimem_sbeady/README.md

 conda install -n Trienv scikit-build libgcc pybind11 conda activate Trienv
 ```

 Make sure the evironment is activated throughout the rest of the setup!

-### Trimem/Trilmp
+### TriMEM/TriLMP
-TriLmp can be installed using pip:
+TriLMP can be installed using pip.
-Note that this folder will be the actual location of the modules with an editable install.
-I.e. if you change something in the python code here, effects will be immediate.
+Note that this folder will be the actual location of the modules with an editable install, i.e., if you change something in the python code here, effects will be immediate.
-In case you want to change something on the c++ side: run "python3 setup.py build" to compile and copy
+In case you want to change something on the c++ side of the code, make sure to run "python3 setup.py build" in order to to compile and copy
 the libaries to the src/trimem folder as described below.

+Clone and install TriLMP by running:
 ```bash
  git clone --recurse-submodules https://github.com/Saric-Group/trimem_sbeady.git